 When can we expect to see it widely available?

 "The initial deployments are already out," Tavares said, adding that all four major operators in the U.S. currently have at least some limited 5G capabilities.

 "The deployments are still not widely spread, so with most of them you have a few hot spots," he added.
 "This is a natural step of the implementation of new technology."

 "This will continue to grow through the end of the year and through 2020," Tavares said, adding that he predicts it is still going to continue to evolve and expand "throughout 2021, 2022 and so on."

-Even within those cities, most of the 5G services are confined to just a few blocks.
+At the time the iPhone 11 debuted in September 2019, 5G was only "rolled out in select cities," Joire said.
+Even within those cities, most of the 5G services were confined to just a few blocks.

 Joire added that the same thing happened with the 4G rollout, saying, "the first 4G phones were terrible, they lasted two hours on the charge."